-In this case, the difference from the lowest priced category to the highest comes in at .90%.
-Although it’s a smaller gap than commercial card categories, it can still add up quickly.
+In this case, the difference from the lowest priced category to the highest comes in at 1.25%.
+That can add up quickly.
 There’s no point in giving away an extra 1% on all your business card transactions if you can avoid it by providing enhanced data to qualify for better pricing.

 Choosing the Right B2B Credit Card Processor

 It’s hard to compare credit card processors to find the right one even for businesses that don’t have to consider enhanced data.
 With specific needs like accepting B2B payments, it can seem even more daunting.
 To make matters worse, there’s no incentive for a processor to help you qualify for level 2 or 3 interchange rates.
 Remember, you can think of interchange as the “wholesale” cost of credit card processing.
 Banks collect interchange.
 Since processors don’t make money directly from interchange, their profits aren’t affected by whether you get lower costs at “wholesale.”
 If there’s no money in it for them, there’s no incentive to ensure that they help you save.

 That’s where CardFellow comes in.
 In addition to connecting you with processors in our marketplace that can support enhanced data, we offer a free interchange optimization service.
 That means you’ll have an expert looking at your statements to ensure you’re paying as little as possible at wholesale.